oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 ## Proof that changes are correct

 <!--
-Add videos/screenshots of the user-facing interface to demonstrate that the changes made in this PR works correctly.
+Add videos/screenshots of the user-facing interface to demonstrate that the changes made in this PR work correctly.
 -->
-Steps followed to test the changes:
- 1. Go to '...'
- 2. Click on '....'
- 3. Scroll down to '....'

 ## PR Pointers